Automattic/wp-calypso/client/config/README.md

 }
 ```

-The key should always be a literal string not a variable so that down the road we can process the compiled scripts and remove code for disabled features in production.
+The key should always be a literal string not a variable so that down the road
+we can process the compiled scripts and remove code for disabled features in
+production.

+When Calypso is running in development mode or in the `stage` environment, you
+can specify a `?flags=` query argument to modify feature flags for each full
+page load.
+Examples:

+- `?flags=flag1`: Enable feature `flag1`.
+- `?flags=-flag2`: Disable feature `flag2`.
+- `?flags=+flag1,-flag2`: Enable feature `flag1` and disable feature `flag2`.